rerun-io/rerun/examples/python/segment_anything_model/README.md

 Visualize the output of [Meta AI's Segment Anything model](https://segment-anything.com/).

-# Used Rerun Types
+# Used Rerun types
 [`Image`](https://www.rerun.io/docs/reference/types/archetypes/image), [`Tensor`](https://www.rerun.io/docs/reference/types/archetypes/tensor), [`SegmentationImage`](https://www.rerun.io/docs/reference/types/archetypes/segmentation_image), [`Boxes2D`](https://www.rerun.io/docs/reference/types/archetypes/boxes2d)

 # Background
 This example showcases the visualization capabilities of [Meta AI's Segment Anything model](https://segment-anything.com/).
 The visualization provided in this example demonstrates the precise and accurate segmentation capabilities of the model, effectively distinguishing each object from the background and creating a transparent mask around them.

-# Logging and Visualizing with Rerun
+# Logging and visualizing with Rerun

 The visualizations in this example were created with the following Rerun code:

 ## Timelines

 All data logged using Rerun in the following sections is connected to a specific frame.
 Rerun assigns a frame to each piece of logged data, and these timestamps are associated with a [`timeline`](https://www.rerun.io/docs/concepts/timelines).

  ```python